Skip to main content

 CBC chaining implementation

-The cbcEncrypt32 / cbcDecrypt32 functions in zerokey-security.cpp process each 32-byte credential field (two 16-byte blocks) as follows:
+The cbcEncrypt32 / cbcDecrypt32 functions in zerokey-security.cpp process each 32-byte credential field as two 16-byte blocks chained against the device IV:

 Encryption